rishshah/RoboSoccer/README.md

 #### Early termination
 If body torso  or head or some other links hit the ground then terminate the learning as it is wasted in getting up from those positions

+### Discussion
+- Nao model created (check if correct)
+	-- Some Joints have been assumed not sure what to do ?
+SHIVARAM -- Which joint in effector maps to which joint in model is difficult ?
+PARAG -- We would need that ?
+- What to do with those rsg files?
+SHIVARAM
+- Constrained nao cannot be retargetted to , so cannot test the files via skills ?
+BOTH
+- Simulator working
+- In process of understanding A3C